 Shared Keywords is hugely advantageous when you are trying to compare your app store rankings to those of your competitors.

 You want to identify good keywords that you are ranking for, and your competitors are not yet ranking on to protect these.
 You don’t want your competitors to start showing up in the search results for these keywords or even to begin ranking higher than you.
 Running Apple Search Ad campaigns as well as updating your keywords frequently will keep you ahead of your competitors.

 Discovering keywords that your competitors are ranking for and you are not, gives you the ability to utilize these in your next app update.
 You can then start ranking on them and be more competitive in your app niche.

-The last but certainly not least, new addition in our Keyword Finder 2.0 update is the Keyword Density feature.
-This, too, like Shared Keywords, can be found under Analyze → Competitors → Keyword Density.
+The last but certainly not least, new addition in our Keyword Finder 2.0 update is the Metadata Explorer feature.
+This, too, like Shared Keywords, can be found under Analyze → Competitors → Metadata Explorer.